macziatko/OpenDoorProject/HowToGuide.md

 #### OR

-Login to your github account and navigate to the agape [repo](https://github.com/sa1987/OpenDoorProject).
+Login to your GitHub account and navigate to the agape [repo](https://github.com/sa1987/OpenDoorProject).
 Click the green "Use this template" button above.
 Choose a descriptive name for your repo based on your content.
 (Unlike when you fork a repo, you get to choose the name.
 If you change your mind before you do any work, delete your new repo and start over.)

-### 2. Set up GitHub Pages
+### 2. Set up GitHub pages

 2.1.
-On the home page of your repo, click Settings.
-Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
+On the home page of your repo, click "Settings".
+Scroll down to the GitHub pages section and change **Source** to **master branch/docs folder**.
 Above the **Source** line, a bar will appear with your book's URL.
 The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
 Copy the URL.
 (Note that sometimes there is a delay until your book actually appears at that URL.
-If it doesn't appear after a few minutes, make a change and commit it to trigger a GitHub Pages build.)
+If it doesn't appear after a few minutes, make a change and commit it to trigger a GitHub pages build.)

 2.2.
 Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the